This guide shows you how to use Bitbucket Pipelines for building and testing a Node.js software project in a Docker container.

 The default Node.js image on Docker Hub comes with npm installed by default.
 You can use it directly in your script to install specific packages locally or globally.

-Download and publishing modules to a private registry
+Download and publish modules to a private registry

-If you are using private modules from either the public npm registry or your own private registry you can simply check in a .npmrc file at the root of your repository with the using environment variables.
-In order to avoid conflict with the local ~/.npmrc file during development you can simply name it .npmrc_config and rename it as part of the pipeline script.
+If you are using private modules from either the public npm registry or your own private registry you can simply check in a .npmrc file at the root of your repository using repository variables.
+To avoid conflict with the local ~/.npmrc file during development you can simply name it .npmrc_config and rename it as part of the pipeline script.